nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 ### Apple's Built-in Apps

 Apple technically lets you play music directly from iCloud via the Files app, but its functionality is not designed for music listening.
 It **lacks essential features** such as playlist management, metadata sorting, or playback queues.
-While it supports music playback, it's very limited and overall [not a good user experience](https://discussions.apple.com/thread/252762868).
+While it supports music playback, it's very limited and overall [**not a good user experience**](https://discussions.apple.com/thread/252762868).

 ### Third-Party Apps